gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 > Processing Time

-On the top you see the time took to process the last item processed.
-Cannot take more than 120 seconds.
+At the top, you see the time it took to process the last item processed.
+It can not take more than 120 seconds.

 ### The Main Concern
-When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader) you have:
+When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader), you have:
 _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._
-What this impact in the Job process?
+How does this impact the job process?
-In my case, because I don't take into account the impact of this snippet on the Job's lifecycle, a **roll back in production** was made.
+In my case, because I didn't take into account the impact of this snippet on the Job's lifecycle, a **roll back in production** was made.

 ### My Idea To Deal With The Big Picture
    1. Create an endpoint to save the all requests coming up in a table.